 Limited URL structure customization

-Having an optimized URL linking structure on your site is critical.
-Messy or illogical URL structures are confusing and unwieldy, and Google will penalize your ecommerce store accordingly.
+Having an optimized URL structure on your site is critical.
+Messy or illogical URL structures are confusing and unwieldy.
 Unlike WooCommerce, Shopify doesn’t offer much leeway when it comes to customizing your store’s URLs.

 Limited structured data support

 A Shopify vs WooCommerce comparison isn’t complete unless you look at the costs of each platform.
-At $29/month for the basic package, Shopify definitely isn’t cheap.
-You’re paying a premium for ease of use, but given the fact that you can’t get into the nuts and bolts of your site’s SEO, it doesn’t necessarily stack up well against WooCommerce’s one time fee.
+At $32/month for the basic package, Shopify definitely isn’t cheap.
+You’re paying a premium for ease of use; however, given that you can’t delve into the nuts and bolts of your site’s SEO, this doesn’t necessarily compare favorably to the free WooCommerce plugin and paid extensions that come with one-time fees.

 WooCommerce is a free plugin for the WordPress CMS platform that allows users to create a highly-configurable ecommerce store.
 While the plugin itself is free, many of the features require a licence fee.
 And although it’s not nearly as easy to use or configure as Spotify, the tradeoff is that it allows website owners an unmatched level of customization for their stores, especially when it comes to SEO optimization.